-QUALITY AREA 2: CHILDREN'S HEALTH AND SAFETY 2.1 Health Each child's health and physical activity is supported and promoted.
+QUALI QUALITY AREA 2: CHILDREN'S HEALTH AND SAFETY 2.1 Health Each child's health and physical activity is supported and promoted.
 2.1.2 Health practices and procedures Effective illness and injury management and hygiene practices are promoted and implemented.
 2.2 Safety Each child is protected.
 2.2.1 Supervision At all times, reasonable precautions and adequate supervision ensure children are protected from harm and hazard.

-EDUCATION AND CARE SERVICES NATIONAL REGULATIONS 12 Meaning of a serious incident 86 Notification to parents of incident, injury, trauma and illness 87 Incident, injury, trauma and illness record 89 First aid kits 90 Medical conditions policy 90(1)(iv) Medical Conditions Communication Plan 91 Medical conditions policy to be provided to parents 92 Medication record 93 Administration of medication 95 Procedure for administration of medication 136 First aid qualifications
+EDUCATION AND CARE SERVICES NATIONAL LAW AND NATIONAL REGULATIONS S. 165 Offence to inadequately supervise children S. 167 Offence relating to protection of children from harm and hazards S. 172 Failure to display prescribed information 12 Meaning of a serious incident 85 Incident, injury, trauma and illness policies and procedures 86 Notification to parents of incident, injury, trauma and illness 87 Incident, injury, trauma and illness record 89 First aid kits 90 Medical conditions policy 90(1)(iv) Medical Conditions Communication Plan 91 Medical conditions policy to be provided to parents

-162 Health information to be kept in enrolment record 168 Education and care service must have policies and procedures 170 Policies and procedures to be followed 174 Time to notify certain circumstances to Regulatory Authority
+92 Medication record 93 Administration of medication 95 Procedure for administration of medication 101 Conduct of risk assessment for excursion 136 First aid qualifications 162 Health information to be kept in enrolment record 168 Education and care service must have policies and procedures 170 Policies and procedures to be followed 171 Policies and procedures to be kept available 175 Prescribed information to be notified to Regulatory Authority